MeghdadMirabi/QFilter/README.md

 For a correct startup with the latter, wait for a confirming console output of after calling <code>server.Server.main()</code> ("${numServers} servers are online!") and <code>owner.DataOwner.main()</code> ("finished uploading tables!").
 After calling <code>user.DataUser.main()</code>, you can input simple queries for the *LINEITEM* table (this prototype only supports count, sum and avg aggregation, query conditions with the same conditional type (AND/OR), and only simple query predicates like "attr=const").
-You only use the following attributes of the *LINEITEM* table: "orderkey", "partkey", "suppkey", "linenumber", "quantity", "extendedprice", "discount" and "tax".
+We only use the following attributes of the *LINEITEM* table: "orderkey", "partkey", "suppkey", "linenumber", "quantity", "extendedprice", "discount" and "tax".